d-bl/MAE-gf/docs/misca.md

 ## Rose ground in a diamond
 By putting the traditional rose ground unit in a diamond, little stars can be made.
 Please note: when making the actual lace, it will make a big difference if the unit in the middle is made torchon-style or flemish-style, as the picture illustrates.
 Ground mt-0112 looks like a star.
-Ground mt-0504 is used as illustration of different ways to join the unit in the square.
+Ground mt-0504 is used as illustration of different ways to join the unit in the diamond.

 ![torchon-flemish][pic-tor-flem]
 ![photo-0112-torchon][ph-0112-t] ![photo-0112-flemish][ph-0112-f]